 For additional precision, feel free to mark the finer gradations.
 For example, adding ticks for log (1.1), while tedious, can give you better precision if the time is taken to do it accurately.
 I have done such between the numbers 2 and 3 on both scales to illustrate the point.

 (Historical note: Slide rule makers used a machine to etch the tick marks.
 These machines were known as "dividing engines."
-With the technology, makers could produce scales representing log (1.01) with great accuracy.
-Doing so, they would promote the accuracy of their rules using the term "engine-divided.")
+With this technology, makers could produce scales representing log (1.01) with great accuracy.
+Doing so, they would promote the accuracy of their rules using the term "engine-divided" when referring to logarithmically-spaced scales.)

 Now, for the MAGIC!